 The Hadoop ecosystem22 is a large, growing set of tools and technologies designed specifically to smooth the development, deployment, and support of Big Data solutions.
-The current set of Apache Big Data applications consists of several software tools with various functionalities (see Table 6).
+The current set of Apache Big Data applications consists of around a dozen of software tools with various functionalities (see Table 6).